-One of the best ETFs to own if you?re making a bet on the internet is the First Trust Dow Jones Internet Index Fund.
+One of the best ETFs to own if you’re making a bet on the internet is the First Trust Dow Jones Internet Index Fund.
 PayPal Holdings Inc. (NASDAQ:PYPL), the world leader in digital payments, is the fourth-largest holding at 4.84%.
+Nowhere on the ETF’s list of 42 holdings is Vancouver-based TIO Networks Corp.
+(TSXV:TNC), an up-and-coming payments company trading on the TSX Venture Exchange.
+Hey, I’m as cynical as the next person when it comes to anything associated with the venture exchange, but the more closely I look at its financials and business model, the more I feel like this…

 To keep reading, enter your email address or login below.